m3au/playwright-bdd-cursor-template/docs/development.md

 ### Test Data

-- Use environment variables for configuration
+- Use environment variables for configuration (accessed via `getEnvironment()` from `@world`)
-- Keep test data in `tests/e2e/data/`
+- Environment configuration is centralized in `tests/utils/environment.ts`
-- Avoid hardcoded values
+- Avoid hardcoded values - use `.env` files for all configuration

 ### Debugging Tests